 Researchers within this division have advanced training in epidemiology, pharmacoepidemiology, biostatistics, public health, health economics and policy, pharmacy and medicine.
 We provide a secure environment that minimizes risks of a conflict of interest with other practice areas at HealthCore, and with our parent company, Anthem.

 The principles guiding all HealthCore collaborations and joint work with data providers and health industry stakeholders are to protect patient privacy, protect the proprietary interest of the data collaborator, and to ensure the research and analytic integrity and appropriate use of data only for research.
 As such, HealthCore does not sell data to third parties for their independent use.

-For more information about HealthCore’s Government research collaborations, contact this HealthCore expert:
+For more information about HealthCore’s Payers & Providers research collaborations, please contact:

 ANDREA DEVRIES, PHD

 Staff Vice President, Translational Research for Affordability and Quality